ISO 9001 Principles

 Business people at desk looking at paperwork

-Implementing these seven quality principles during your ISO 9001 certification process can help you to meet key requirements of the Standard.
+Implementing these seven quality management principles as you become certified for ISO 9001 can help you to meet key requirements of the Standard.
 This will then help you to improve customer satisfaction and loyalty, increase employee motivation and productivity, and your use of resources.

 Magnifying glass on a notepad